Section 5.6 – Cross Country State Championship

 - 8/9 years age category is provided a 30 second addition to the standard for the 10 years age category

-Placings for Primary events will be determined using Multi Disability formula i.e. comparing the athletes time to the Athletics Australia 1500m Multi Disability Standard (MDS) time for their classification and determining the percentage.
+Placings for Primary events will be determined using Baseline Performancee. comparing the athlete’s time to the Athletics Australia 1500m Baseline Performance for their classification and determining the percentage.
 All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc. The calculation method for placings may change to be aligned to the School Sport Australia Multi Class event calculation system.

 (vii) State Selections

-(c) All competitors must compete in designated region/association uniform.
+(c) All competitors must compete in designated association uniform.
 NB The wearing of compression garments should be under such designated uniform.
-If the region/association does not have shorts as part of their official uniform and compression garments are worn in place, they must match the colour of their region/association uniform.
+If the association does not have shorts as part of their official uniform and compression garments are worn in place, they must match the colour of their association uniform.

 5.6.3 List of events